thunn/nvidia-optimize/README.md

 # nvidia-optimize

-Configure Nvidia GPU's for ML
+Simple python module that when imported, sets Nvidia GPU's to optimal settings for Deep Learning